Bullet Chart in Excel

 bullet-chart-excel-10

-10. Earlier, we set the point marking the Target Value.
-We will set this point in a few easy steps to act as a real marker.
-First, select the Target Value marker dot, right-click and select the “Format Data Series” option.
+Earlier, we set the point to mark the target value.
+To make this point a real marker, we will follow a few easy steps.
+First, select the Target Value marker dot, right-click, and select the “Format Data Series” option.

-11. In the Format Data Series dialog box select the followings: Fill & Line > Marker > Marker Options > Built-In.
+In the Format Data Series dialog box, select the following: Fill & Line > Marker > Marker Options > Built-In.

 Select the dash and set the size of the marker to 17.